PrashantMohite1/Java/Core-Java-Notes/oops-in-java.md

 1. **Single Inheritance** -: In single inheritance, a sub-class is derived from only one super class.
 It inherits the properties and behavior of a single-parent class.
 2. **Multilevel Inheritance** -: In Multilevel Inheritance, a child class will be inheriting a base class, and as well as the child class also acts as the base class for other classes.
 3. **Hierarchical Inheritance** -: In Hierarchical Inheritance, one class serves as a superclass (base class) for more than one subclass(child class).
+4. **Multiple Inheritance (Through Interfaces)** : - In Multiple inheritances, one class can have more than one superclass and inherit features from all parent classes.
+Please note that Java does not support multiple inheritances with classes.
+In Java, we can achieve multiple inheritances only through Interfaces.
+In the image below, Class C is derived from interfaces A and B.
-4. **Hybrid Inheritance** -: Hybrid means consist of more than one.
+5. **Hybrid Inheritance** -: Hybrid means consist of more than one.
 Hybrid inheritance is the combination of two or more types of inheritance.

 ---------------------------------------------------------------------------